plotly/plotly.py/doc/python/creating-and-updating-figures.md

 Let's take a closer look at structure of the `fig` dictionary in order to better understand how `plotly.py` figures are built.

-The first thing to notice is that the `fig` dictionary contains two keys.
-The `"data"` key stores a list of dictionaries while the `"layout"` key stores a dictionary.
+##### The `"data"` Key

+The `"data"` key stores the value of list which describes the trace or traces which make up a figure.
+It is still a list even if the figure only contains one trace, as in the example above.

-The `"data"` key stores a list of dictonaries because a figure can be made up of multiple individual traces.
-Each trace specification dictionary in the `"data"` list has a special `"type"` key that indicates the trace type that is being defined (e.g. a `"bar"`, `"scatter"`, `"contour"`, etc.).
-The rest of the keys in the trace specification dictionary are used to configure the properties of the trace of this type.
+Each trace in the list stored by the `"data"` key is itself defined by a dictionary.
+The type of the trace (`"bar"`, `"scatter"`, `"contour"`, etc...) is specified with a `"type"` key, and the rest of the keys in a trace specification dictionary (`x`, `y`, etc...) are used to define the properties specific to the trace of that type.

+##### The `"layout"` Key

-The`"layout"` key stores a dictionary that specifies the properties of the figure's layout.
-In contrast to trace configuration options that apply to individual traces, the layout configuration options apply to the figure as a whole, customizing items like the axes, annotations, shapes, legend, and more.
+The`"layout"` key stores a dictionary that specifies properties related to customizing how the figure looks, such as its title, typography, margins, axes, annotations, shapes, legend and more.
+In contrast to trace configuration options, which apply only to individual traces, layout configuration options apply to the figure as a whole.

 The [_Full Reference_](https://plot.ly/python/reference/) page contains descriptions of all of the supported trace and layout attributes and configuration options.

 If working from the _Full Reference_ to build figures as Python dictionaries and lists suites your needs, go for it!

 This is a perfectly valid way to use `plotly.py` to build figures.
-On the other hand, if you would like an API that offers a bit more assistance, read on to learn about `graph objects`.
+On the other hand, if you would like to use an API that offers you a bit more assistance in the figure creation process, read on to learn about `graph objects`.

 #### Figures as Graph Objects

 As an alternative to working with Python dictionaries, the `plotly.py` graphing library provides a hierarchy of classes called "graph objects" that may be used to construct figures.
 Graph objects have several benefits compared to plain Python dictionaries.

 1. Graph objects provide precise data validation.
 If you provide an invalid property name or an invalid property value as the key to a graph object, an exception will be raised with a helpful error message describing the problem.
-This is not the case if you use plain Python dictionaries to build your figures.
+This is not the case if you use plain Python dictionaries and lists to build your figures.

-2. Graph objects contain descriptions of each property as Python `docstrings`.
-You can use these `docstrings` to learn about the available properties as an alternative to consulting the _Full Reference_.
+2. Graph objects contain descriptions of each valid property as Python `docstrings`.
+You can use these `docstrings` in the development environment of your choice to learn about the available properties as an alternative to consulting the online _Full Reference_.

 3. Properties of graph objects can be accessed using both dictionary-style key lookup (e.g. `fig["layout"]`) or class-style property access (e.g. `fig.layout`).

 4. Graph objects support higher-level convenience functions for making updates to already constructed figures, as described below.

-Graph objects are stored in a hierarchy of modules under the `plotly.graph_objects` package.
-Here is an example of one way that the figure in the example above could be constructed using graph objects.
+**Graph objects are stored in a hierarchy of modules under the `plotly.graph_objects` package, so make sure to remember to `import plotly.graph_objects as go` when you want to use them.**

+Below you can find an example of one way that the figure in the example above could be specified using a graph object instead of a dictionary.

 ```python
 import plotly.graph_objects as go